Tile Numbers of Knot Corner Mosaics: Acknowledgements

 \section{Acknowledgements}

-We thank Boyu Zhang for his advising, Eric Rawdon for his correspondence with the author, and Aaron Heap and his students for Knot Mosaic Maker \cite{maker}, which we used and modified to create our figures.
+We thank Boyu Zhang for his advising, Eric Rawdon for his correspondence, and Aaron Heap and his students for Knot Mosaic Maker \cite{maker}, which we used and modified to create many of our figures.